Effective Ice Baths for Anxiety

 • Try to submerge your entire body below your neck and stay in for roughly 4 minutes.

-You should start slowly and build tolerance over time for newbies to cold water therapy.
+You should start slowly and build tolerance over time.
 Here are some guidelines:

 • Cold Showers: Start with 30 seconds at the end of your shower and progressively increase to 2-5 minutes.